floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 have different opinions on what's the sweet spot in the convenience vs performance vs correctness triangle)

-But were far from finished here.
+But back to the original conundrum:

 WebGPU introduces the concepts of 'texture sample types' and 'sampler binding types'.